ehicks05/bts/readme.md

 ## Feature Summary

 * Advanced search capabilities.
-Searches can be saved for later.
+  * Searches can be saved for later.
+  * Saved searches can be added to your dashboard.
 * Issues
   * Can be commented on
   * Can contain screenshots & attachments
   * Store a history of what has happened to the issue
 * User and group management
 * Customizable Email integration
+  * Flexible email subscription management
 * PDF reports
 * Comprehensive logging
 * Built-in database backups
 * Auditing

-* System monitoring
+##2020 Todo:
+- security, lock down access
+- do we need a modify subscription screen?
+- why do temporal indexes like 'created_on' in Issue.kt not work?
+- Consider react

 ## Getting Started